rust-lang/blog.rust-lang.org/posts/2022-06-24-rust-unconference.md

 If you plan to attend, please register as soon as possible to help us plan appropriately.
 If space is limited, project participants and conference attendees will be given preference.
-Registration is free and open to everyone, but we require either a rustconf registration ID or a $10 deposit at signup to ensure that registrations are an accurate approximation of participants.
+Registration is free and open to everyone, but we require either a RustConf registration ID or a $10 deposit at signup to ensure that registrations are an accurate approximation of participants.

 **[:rotating_light: Register Now! :rotating_light:]()**